shenoybrs/capstone2/README.md

 DEBUG_KEY_PASSWORD=android

-copy santosh.keystore in your .android home folder for example C:\Users\santosh.shenoy\.android
+copy santosh.keystore from app folder to your .android home folder for example mine is in C:\Users\santosh.shenoy\.android

 # capstone2